Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-These impossibilities are not caused by the Cartesian product operation, but by the relationship between the two entities of the father and the son.
-This is determined by $\oie_{father}$ and $\oie_{son}$, and has nothing to do with the Cartesian product operation involved.
+which contains biologically impossible scenarios such as $((1830,1900),(1930,2010))$ (a son born in the 1930s, decades after his father's death).

-We can understand that the getting the set that is naturally isomorphic to the Cartesian product operation is a framework's work.
-The framework can influence the result, and whether the operation result meets your expectations also depends on the special properties between the operands.
+These impossibilities are not introduced by the Cartesian product operation itself, but by the biological and causal relationship between the father and son entities.
+They are determined by $\oie_{father}$ and $\oie_{son}$, and have nothing to do with the associated Cartesian product operation.
+It should be clarified that the computation of the flattened Cartesian product is handled natively by the framework itself.
+While the framework defines the combinatorial space, whether the operational results align with the expected constraints is determined by the intrinsic properties of the operands themselves.